Econometric Inference on a Large Bayesian Game with Heterogeneous Beliefs: Introduction

-For inference, the paper proposes two wild bootstrap methods and establishes their asymptotic validity, as the number of the players increases to infinity.
-The asymptotic validity is uniform over the probabilities that the Nature adopts for drawing the players' types.
-This paper's approach for inference is inspired by the work of Andrews (2005) who investigated the inference problem in the presence of common shocks in short panel data.
-(See Kuersteiner and Prutcha (2012) for a related research on dynamic panel models.)
-As in Andrews (2005), the test statistic proposed in this paper has a functional of a mixture normal distribution as its limiting distribution in the least favorable configuration of the null hypothesis, but we cannot use the random norming as he did to pivotize the test statistic, because the restrictions here are inequalities rather than equalities.
-The method of wild bootstrap in this paper obviates the need to pivotize the test statistic.
+For inference, we propose a bootstrap-based approach and establish its uniform asymptotic validity as the number of players increases to infinity.
+The asymptotic validity is uniform over Nature's probabilities for drawing the players' types.
+Our approach for inference is inspired by the work of \cite{Andrews:05}, who investigated the inference problem in the presence of common shocks in short panel data (see \cite{Kuersteiner/Prucha:13} for related research on dynamic panel models).
+However, we cannot use the random norming as he did to pivotize the test statistic because the restrictions here are inequalities rather than equalities.
+Instead, we use a bootstrap procedure that is inspired by the Bonferroni approach of \cite{Romano/Shaikh/Wolf:14}.

-Later the paper presents a Monte Carlo simulation study based on a social interactions model.
-First, it is found that the larger the hindsight regrets are, the more conservative the inference becomes.
-This finding is intuitive.
-When the hindsight regrets are large, the testable restrictions are not strong enough to give nontrivial information about the structural parameters.
-Second, even when the coverage probabilities are reported to be 1, the bootstrap inference may exhibit good power properties.
-Third, when the social interaction parameter is positive, its confidence set covers zero with almost zero probability, which means the bootstrap procedure detects deviation from the null hypothesis of no social interaction extremely well.
-Fourth, the results show that ignoring the hindsight regrets lead to invalid inference in general.